GrammaticalFramework/comp-syntax-gu-mlt/lab3/README.md

 If you are working on your laptop and/or if your language does not have a lot of data available, you may want to use a smaller treebank, such as [Amharic-ATT](https://github.com/UniversalDependencies/UD_Amharic-ATT), which only comes with a test set.
 In this case, split the test into a training and a development portion (e.g. 80% of the sentences for training and 20% for development).
+Make sure both files end with an empty line.

 To ensure that MaChAmp works correctly, preprocess __all__ of your data (including your own test data) by running